mootoday/www-mootoday-com/src/content/blog/my-personal-website-v2-0/index.md

 gives me the flexibility to potentially allow for community contributions such as translations etc.

 In addition, I will make the website's analytics available publicly as part of a project later in 2020.
-Stay tuned for that by following me on Twitter [@mikenikles](https://www.twitter.com/mikenikles).
+Stay tuned for that by following me on X [@mootoday](https://www.x.com/mootoday).

 ### Best practices

 As it has always been the case, my personal website is a place for me to experiment with new technologies.
-If I get asked "How would you ...?" in relation to web development, I want my answer to be "Have a look at www.mikenikles.com".
+If I get asked "How would you ...?" in relation to web development, I want my answer to be "Have a look at www.mootoday.com".

 A perfect Lighthouse score, fully accessible, top SEO ratings, works without JavaScript, etc.